 ‘A Stranger in the House’: Hofesh Shechter on the themes of Untouchable, and how ROH audiences will react25 March 2015

 The choreographer speaks to journalist Mark Monahan ahead of the premiere of Untouchable, his first work for The Royal Ballet.

 16 February 2015

-Leading choreographer on creating a main stage work at the Royal Opera House and working with The Royal Ballet.
+Leading choreographer on creating Untouchable in 2015, his first main stage work at the Royal Opera House, and working with The Royal Ballet.